-SD2Vita shifts the attention of SD storage from the Sony’s standard cards and allows gamers to adopt cards that suit their preferences.
-This aspect now allows more PCB designers to be crafty and smarter to woo more sales.
+SD2Vita shifts the attention of SD storage from Sony’s standard cards and allows gamers to adopt cards that suit their preferences.
+This aspect now allows more PCB designers to be crafty and more intelligent to woo more sales.

 Though the cost of SD2Vita adapters keeps changing, these adapters have proven to be cheaper to buy when compared to the regular Sony Micro SD cards.